 I am a Prepare-Enrich facilitator working with couples preparing for marriage, building couples relationships and supporting couples in crisis.

 In over 20 years of counselling experience, I have worked for voluntary agencies dealing with general issues, as a Cruse Bereavement Care counsellor and supervisor, working with clients who have suffered loss and as a telephone counsellor for an Employee Assistance Provider (EAP) dealing with a wide variety of clients, including counselling teachers on the dedicated service for teachers.

-Since 2008 I have been working privately in Cookley, near Kidderminster, face to face and online (Skype, with or without video, and in the virtual world with ProReal) with clients who self refer or those referred by EAPs.
+Since 2008 I have been working privately in Cookley, near Kidderminster, face to face and online (Phone, WhatsApp, Skype, with or without video, and in the virtual world with ProReal) with clients who self refer or those referred by EAPs.

 2016 Business Excellence Awards: Best Online Counselling Service Provider – UK